-“Braġioli” is translated into “Beef Olives”, which is also the dish’s name in English.
+“Braġioli” is translated into “beef olives”, also the dish’s name in English.
 Yet, there are no olives involved in making the dish.
 Braġioli is a beef roll stuffed with various ingredients and slow-cooked in red wine (like some other Maltese treat).

 About the stuffings’ components, bacon, hard-boiled eggs, bread crumbs, and mixed herbs are what you can expect.
 In the stew pot, some veggies like onion or carrots will also be added to enhance Braġioli’s flavors.

 Braġioli is an authentic Maltese recipe, and you can have it in almost all restaurants across Malta.
-Maltese people will love eating the foods with several slices of bread, starchy potatoes, or peas.
+Maltese people will love eating this food with several slices of bread, starchy potatoes, or peas.

 Besides the stew rabbit dish, you have another option: this Fenek Moqli.
-Since the dish is usually paired with crusty bread, fries, baked potatoes (that increase this Fried Rabbit’s calories), you should have it for your cheat day (or any days you like in a week).
+Since the dish usually pairs with crusty bread, fries, and baked potatoes (that increase this fried rabbit’s calories), you should have it for your cheat day (or any days you like in a week).

 The cooks will meticulously marinate the rabbit meat with white wine, sunflower oil, and herbs to reduce the unpleasant odor before frying it in sizzling hot oil.

-In case you are in the mood for something else, not the Rabbit Stew anymore, then this Fenek Moqli will be the best option for you.
+If you are in the mood for something else but not the rabbit stew, then this Fenek Moqli will be the best option.

-In your next lunch in Malta, you should opt for this Laħam Fuq Il-Fwar.
-One fascinating thing about this treat is it is traditionally made of minute steak, which is also the secret behind the meaty stew dish’s deliciousness.
+Need a fascinating dish for lunch in Malta?
+You should opt for this Laħam Fuq Il-Fwar.
+One fascinating thing about this treat is that it traditionally includes minute steak, which is also the secret behind this delicious meaty stew dish.

-Making this dish is also quite simple; simply wrap all of the ingredients, such as meat, vegetables, herbs, onions, garlic, and bread crumbs, in foil and steam them for 1 hour directly on the steam of boiling water.
+Making this dish is also quite simple: Wrap all ingredients, such as meat, vegetables, herbs, onions, garlic, and bread crumbs, in foil and steam them for 1 hour directly on the steam of boiling water.

-Thanks to the exotic processing method, the delicious broth of all components are still retained and ready to be relished.
+Thanks to the exotic processing method, the delicious broth of all components is still retained and ready to be relished.

 Instead of the more popular beef variation, you can still choose the pork version of Laħam Fuq Il-Fwar.
-Imagine, the cooks will stew the meat for a long time until it falls off the bone and quickly melt on your tip tongue.
+Imagine the cooks stew the meat for a long time until it falls off the bone and quickly melts on your tip tongue.
 How flavorsome!

-Horse meat is a favorite treat for Maltese people, and this food, Laħam Taz-Ziemel, gains a proper position in their culinary cuisine.
+Horse meat is a favorite treat for Maltese people, and this food, Laħam Taz-Ziemel, has gained a proper position in their culinary cuisine.